-4.7(b)(15) Up to ten State employees shall be granted a reasonable amount of employee organization leave for the biannual AFSCME convention.
+4.7(b)(15) Up to fifteen State employees shall be granted a reasonable amount of EOL for the biennial AFSCME convention.

-4.7(b)(16) Subject to the reasonable operating needs of the court or court-related agency, the Union shall be granted up to one hour to meet with new employees, in the first six months of service, during working hours, to explain Union services, programs and benefits.
+4.7(b)(16) Subject to the reasonable operating needs of the court or court-related agency, the Union shall be granted one hour to meet with new employees, within the first six months of being placed in the bargaining unit, during working hours, to explain Union services, programs and benefits.